 - Artifacts, other than certain forms of memorabilia generated for reunions and other events.

-- Material whose only connection to the College and Seminary resides in the fact that it was created or acquired by someone associated with these institutions.
+- Material whose only connection to the University and Seminary resides in the fact that it was created or acquired by someone associated with these institutions.

 Only under exceptional circumstances and in consultation with appropriate administrators shall the Archives purchase material.